cbrenner04/conemo_app_features/README.md

 This test suit utilizes Appium to test features in the [Conemo application](https://github.com/cbitstech/conemo_app).

+This test suite is written for Android OS v 5.1.1.
+This is important as it will not translate to Android OS v 6.0.

-To run this suite you will need to run the testing server in the above repo.
+You will need to run the testing server in the above repo.
 This can be done by running

 ```